Code-Institute-Submissions/the-shamans-cat/README.md

 ### Common Features
 The site has the following common features on each page:

-- Logo – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side of screen, acts as a link to the home page from any other page on the website.
+- **Logo** – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side of screen, acts as a link to the home page from any other page on the website.

-- Navigation bar – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
-Some menu items have a further dropdown menu which take users to specific parts of pages within the site.
+- **Navigation bar** – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
 There is a menu icon for mobile devices, which drops down over content when clicked.

+- **Hero Image with Jumbotron** – Hero image with call to action (CTA) button, to get attention of user.
+Different hero image on each page, but with same format, which keeps a consistent feel across all the website pages.

-- Footer – This is at the bottom of every page and contains; a copyright symbol, a Terms & Condtion's modal, contact button and social media icons.
+- **Footer** – This is at the bottom of every page and contains:

-- **Favicon**
+    *   Copyright for protection of business data.
+    *   A Terms & Condtion's modal to clarify matter legally.
+    *   Contact button which leads to the contact form.
+    *   Social media icons providing links to other social platforms used by the shaman.

+- **Favicon** - Provides continuation of cat branding to identify webpage in browser tabs.

 ### Features individual to each page:

-- #### Home page
+#### Home page

-    * Attract attention of user with Carousel (Bootstrap 4) half page with three hero images each with call to action (CTA) text link or button.
+- **Call To Action** - Attract attention of user with hero image with call to action (CTA) button.

-        * First picture with Jumbotron text and CTA that links to an overview of what shamanism is.

-        * Second picture with Jumbotron text and CTA that links to Benefits of shamanic energy healing.

-        * Third picture with Jumbotron text and CTA that links to about the practitioner with a contact button?

-    * Mission statement
+- **Mission statement**
     * Centred on a full-width section of page to draw attention to it.
     * Inspire potential clients.

-    * What is Shamanic energy healing?
+- **What is Shamanic energy healing?**

-        * Informative paragraphs of text.
+    * Article with informative paragraphs of text.
 To avoid too much text on page using a button ‘read more’.
-This uses Bootstrap collapse feature.
+This uses Bootstrap accordion feature.

-        * A video by Alberto Villoldo of The Four Winds describing shamanic healing (YouTube embedded with sound off as default)
+    * A series of three short videos featuring Alberto Villoldo of The Four Winds describing shamanic healing (YouTube embedded with sound off as default)

-    * Benefits of Shamanic energy healing
+- **Benefits of Shamanic energy healing**

-        *Informative paragraphs of text.
-To avoid too much text on page using a button ‘read more’.
-This uses Bootstrap collapse feature.
-A ‘contact me’ button at end of text linking to contact form so people can book straight away if they want to.
+    * Article outlining the benefits of this type of healing.
+To avoid too much text on page and overwhelming users.
+A ‘read more’ button is being used.
+This uses Bootstrap accordion feature.

-- #### Shamanic energy healing page
+#### Shamanic-Energy-Healing page

-    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

-    * Shamanic energy healing - a more detailed look at shamanic healing, with another video embedded from YouTube, with sound off default.
+- Shamanic energy healing - a more detailed look at shamanic healing, with another video embedded from YouTube, with sound off default.

-    * The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.
+- The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.

-    * The Chakra System - image and text to give client a better understanding of terms and concepts used.
+- The Chakra System - image and text to give client a better understanding of terms and concepts used.

-    * Processes used in a healing session - My Shamanic-toolkit (possible icon, symbol or small picture) and intro paragraph, then a click to drop down rest of text using Bootstrap 4, collapse feature.
+- Healing Processes used in a healing session - (possible icon, symbol or small picture) and intro paragraph, then a click to drop down rest of text using Bootstrap 4, collapse feature.
         The various processes:

     * Illumination
     * Extraction
     * Soul Retrieval
     * Ancestral Healing
     * Cord Cutting
     * Transition Rites
     * Death Rites
     * Despacho
     * Destiny Retrieval
     * Fire Ceremony

-- #### About
+#### About

-    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.
+- Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

-    * section My personal journey – how I got here.
+- section My personal journey – how I got here.
 Background to capture interest and build credibility.

-    * section My training – including links to The Four Winds websites. (insert quote My formal training has been with The Four Winds Society, “the Harvard of neo-shamanism” (Harper’s Bazaar, January 2011) to demonstrates my credibility.
+- section My training – including links to The Four Winds websites. (insert quote My formal training has been with The Four Winds Society, “the Harvard of neo-shamanism” (Harper’s Bazaar, January 2011) to demonstrates my credibility.

-    * Testimonials 4 items which change from single column (mobile) double column (tablet) and 4 column (desktop).
+- Testimonials 4 items which change from single column (mobile) double column (tablet) and 4 column (desktop).
 Demonstrates my credibility.

-    * Gallery of 9 photos – Array of photos using Fancybox – Responsive across all devices.
+- Gallery of 9 photos – Array of photos using Fancybox – Responsive across all devices.
 To attract interest showing pictures of Peru, my training etc. also gives credibility.

-- #### Rates page
+#### Rates page

     * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.